-- The application is a sequence of loop nests in a single-assignment form - It describes an acyclic graph of tasks.
-Each loop nest includes a procedure call (called macro-instruction) that reads one or several multidimensional data arrays and updates one different array.
+- The application is a sequence of loop nests in a single-assignment form It describes an acyclic graph of tasks.
+Each loop nest includes a procedure call that reads one or several multidimensional data arrays and updates one different array.
 Array accesses are affine functions of loop indices with eventual modulo.
 Figure 1 presents a global view of PA application [8].
 Figure 2 details the first PA loop nest. - Parallelism.
-Since the application is in a single-assignment form, each loop nest is fullparallel.
-Furthermore, the loops are perfectly nested. - Macro-instructions can be seen as black boxes where computational dependencies are encapsulated.
-Macro-instructions are DSP library calls, such as Fast Fourier Trans-form.
-Our approach schedules the application at this macro-instruction level. - Arrays have one infinite dimension, due to the real time constraint.
+Since the application is in a single-assignment form, each loop nest is full-parallel.
+Furthermore, the loops are perfectly nested. - Procedures can be seen as black boxes where computational dependencies are encapsulated.
+Procedures are DSP library calls, such as Fast Fourier Transform.
+Our approach schedules the application at this procedural level. - Arrays have one infinite dimension, due to the real time constraint.
 The computational recurrence extraction from the application puts forward a cyclic schedule of a finite amount of computations.
 Then, classical parallelization techniques can be used.

 DSP applications manipulate array references that can be represented by Read and Write regions [50, 12].
-Read and Write regions represent, with affine constraints [13], the set of array elements read and written by the macro-instruction.
+Read and Write regions represent, with affine constraints [13], the set of array elements read and written by the procedure.
 Figure 2 gives the FFT read and write regions.
-As macro-instructions are generally DSP library calls, these regions should be allocated fully in the local memory during the macro-instruction computation.
+As procedures are generally DSP library calls, these regions should be allocated fully in the local memory during the procedure computation.